antoniofull/antoniofullone.com/_posts/2014-11-18-my-simple-rules-when-writing-sass-code.markdown

 Like @*extend*, this is also a super abused feature of Sass.
 Nesting can be very bad for our code, can screw up specificity and make your code unmaintainable.

-I try to extend as *less as I can*, if possible I prefer to add another class.
+I try to nest as *less as I can*, if possible I prefer to add another class.
 On the other side, nesting is not bad if used carefully.
 One of the good use I found for it is when I am writing code for a module.

 	.landing {
   // every thing goes nested here at one level